7 Best Hootsuite Alternatives — Tested & Compared (2026)

 The catch: We're newer than Hootsuite, so we don't have the same depth of third-party integrations yet.
 If you rely on specific CRM or helpdesk connections, check our integrations page first.

-2. Buffer — Best for Simplicity
+2. Planable — Best for Agency Collaboration and Client Approvals

 3. Agorapulse — Best Social Inbox